mathworks/Simscape_Electrical_Support_Library/README.md

 examples/4.switch_fidelity contains a power electronic switch model fidelity example that describes 5 different model fidelities for a half-bridge topology.
 Open model_fidelity_considerations_for_switching_devices.mlx for more information.

+examples/5. visualize contains models and MATLAB scripts that visualize power system and power electronic operation.
+Each sub-directory has MATLAB live scripts that work through the examples.

 ## Tool Requirements